DjoserGenomics/djosergenomics.github.io/_posts/2025-08-09-Scroll-4-Khafres-Connections.md

 ---

-## 📦 <a id="prerequisites-setting-up-r-and-rstudio">Prerequisites: Setting up R and RStudio</a>
+## <a id="prerequisites-setting-up-r-and-rstudio">Prerequisites: Setting up R and RStudio</a>

 For the downstream analysis in this scroll, we will be using **R** as our main analysis environment.
 Before proceeding, ensure you have:

 - **R** installed on your system
 - **RStudio** (optional but highly recommended) as your development environment

-If you do not have R and RStudio installed yet, follow this video tutorial by [DIY Transcriptomics](https://diytranscriptomics.com/project/lecture-01#part-2---installing-software-and-talking-about-the-relationship-between-r-rstudio-and-bioconductor)
+If you do not have R and RStudio installed yet, follow this video tutorial by <a href="https://diytranscriptomics.com/project/lecture-01#part-2---installing-software-and-talking-about-the-relationship-between-r-rstudio-and-bioconductor" target="_blank">DIY.Transcriptomics</a>

 Once both are installed, you’re ready to proceed.
-We’ll start by creating a new **R Project** and R script to keep our analysis organized.
+We’ll start by creating a new **R Project** and **R script** to keep our analysis organized.

 ---

-## ⚙️ <a id="creating-the-study-design">Creating the Study Design</a>
+## <a id="creating-the-study-design">Creating the Study Design</a>

 Before importing our quantification results into R, we need to define our **study design**.
 This serves as the blueprint for our analysis, to tell R which samples belong to which conditions and where their quantification files are stored.